 German Studies exposes students to the language, literature, and culture of the German speaking areas of Central Europe.
 Concentrators combine intensive study of the German language with interdisciplinary studies by complementing courses from the German Studies core program with courses from other departments that deal with topics from the German cultural tradition.
 The quest for national identity that dominated German history in the nineteenth and twentieth centuries has been augmented by contemporary Germany's efforts to come to terms with its past and create new ways of dealing with diversity.
 Our curriculum therefore looks back at the German literary, cultural, and historical tradition, examining figures from Goethe or Christa Wolf to Marx, Freud, Nietzsche, and Heidegger, alongside the “texts” of contemporary German media, including television, film, and music.
 Most concentrators study abroad for one or two semesters.

 History is the study of how societies and cultures across the world change over time.
 History concentrators learn to write and think critically, and to understand issues from a variety of perspectives.
-The department offers a wide variety of courses concerned with changes in human experience through time, ranging from classical Greek and Roman civilizations to the histories of Europe, the Americas, and Asia.
-While some courses explore special topics, others concentrate on the history of a particular country (e.g. Russia or France) or period of time (e.g. the Middle Ages or the Renaissance).
+The department offers a wide variety of courses concerned with changes in human experience through time, ranging from classical Greek and Roman civilizations to the histories of Africa, the Middle East, the Americas, and Asia.
+While some courses explore special topics, others concentrate on the history of a particular country (e.g. China or Brazil) or period of time (e.g. Antiquity or the 20th century).
 By taking advantage of our diverse course offerings, students can engage in and develop broad perspectives on the past and the present.

 Inherently interdisciplinary, the Italian Studies concentration allows students to strengthen their language skills in Italian and deepen their knowledge of Italian literature, history, art, and culture.
 Most concentrators have some background in Italian language.
 However, it is possible to concentrate in Italian studies without having studied the language before coming to Brown, although doing so requires an early start.
 After fulfilling the language requirement by completing up to Italian 0600 (or the equivalent), students enroll in a variety of advanced courses, reflecting the interdisciplinary nature of the concentration.
 Junior concentrators often study abroad in the Brown Program in Bologna.
 All senior concentrators participate in the “senior conference” by delivering brief presentations on academic topics of their choice in Italian Studies.
 Concentrators might also pursue capstone research, writing, or multimedia projects.